BushidoUK/CTI-Analyst-Challenge/Demos/DemoIncidentArtifacts.md

 ## Demo Incident Artifacts

 ### Incident 1: Phishing Email leads to Malware Infection
+- #### `RFI`➡️ "Please tell us more about this malware infection, the adversary's intent, and ways to mitigate this type attack in the future"

 | Incident Description |
 |---|
 | A phishing email was sent containing a malicious link that dropped an XLSM file which the user opened an enabled the Excel macros.
 This launched a malicious DLL that later downloaded and executed another DLL file.
 The antivirus software says the first DLL was the BazarLoader malware and the second DLL was the IcedID malware.
 Some reconnaissance activity was also observed inside the network before the malware was blocked. |